DonSaul/DOTNETPROJECT1/readme.md

 ```
 ### Starting the Service
-To initialize the service, run docker-compose up.
+To initialize the service, run `docker-compose up`.
 This action will start the necessary service to access the routes containing Work Orders resources, including entities such as WorkOrder, Technician, Status, and WorkType.

 ### Running the .NET Server
 Open the .NET solution file in the DEMO2 directory with Visual Studio to open the project.
 The project, set up as a Web API, supports both HTTP and HTTPS.
 In Visual Studio, you can choose the running mode (HTTP or HTTPS) for added security in data transmission.
 This is usually done by selecting the right option in the toolbar to run the application as a Web App.